ilyes1020/icmon/README.md

 ## Overview

-The ICMon game is an RPG that involves various elements in a grid-based gameplay.
+ICMon is an RPG that involves various elements in a grid-based gameplay.
 These elements can interact with each other, and these interactions have consequences for the game's progression.

 ## Run the game